 Administration

-Associate dean for research and graduate affairs
+Senior associate dean for academic and faculty affairs

 The VCU program director works closely with the other Cardinal Education directors, the VCU Dean of the College of Engineering, and local businesses and industries.